 The National Park Service is putting new emphasis this year on a Bark Ranger program aimed at helping dogs and their owners avoid potential problems while visiting our National Parks.

-The program has been tried on a limited basis for a few years but this year, according to the NPS volunteers we found staffing a stop on the Natchez Trace Parkway in Mississippi the other day, it is being rolled out more aggressively across the U.S.
+The program has been tried on a limited basis for a few years but this year, according to the NPS volunteers we found during a recent trip along Natchez Trace, it is being rolled out more aggressively across the U.S.

 Our dog, Bo, became a Bark Ranger after talking with the volunteers and he has a shiny new tag for his collar proving it.
 (That's Bo in the photo above).

 If you want to see the entire encounter, it's contained in Part Two of our video series on the Natchez Trace.
 Click the player below to see it and hear from the volunteers.
 It's a few minutes into the video.

 For some time, the National Parks Service (NPS) has been concerned about the safety of dogs visiting our parks.